hectorcoronado/algorithms/merge-sort/README.md

 There are TWO functions that work together to accomplish a Merge Sort:

--  A mergeSort function that takes an array, splits the array in two, and calls a merge function.
-The mergeSort function **is recursive**.
+-  A function that takes an array, splits the array in two, and calls a merge function.

--  A merge function that takes two arrays as parameters, looks at the the first elements of the two lists, and assembles a resulting list based on the two lists 'zipped' together by pushing the lowest to highest valued elements.
-The merge function **is not recursive**.
+-  A function that takes two arrays as parameters, looks at the the first elements of the two lists, and assembles a resulting list based on the two lists 'zipped' together by pushing the lowest to highest valued elements.

 ### Resources